 Activity 3: Looking for Patterns

-Choose the largest number from the first table of values.
+Choose the largest number from the first table (see tables from Activity 2).

 • Why did you choose this number?
 How do you know it's the biggest?